uc-cdis/cdis-manifest/releases/2024/10/gen3-release-notes.md

 migration of the database to the new schema.

 #### Support in Fence for generating presigned URLs for requester-pays S3 buckets
-  - We've added the capability for Fence to (generating presigned URLs for data in requester pays enabled AWS S3 buckets)[#new-features-3]
+  - We've added the capability for Fence to [generating presigned URLs for data in requester pays enabled AWS S3 buckets](#new-features-3).

 #### Integration of Grafana Faro for frontend RUM
   - Data portal now has [integrated support](#new-features-1) for gathering user metrics via Grafana Faro.